JustinCEO/ssup/README.md

-# ssup - upload screenshot
+# ssup - upload screenshot (MacOS)

-## Directions (MacOS)
+## Initial configuration

-1. Edit two lines in ssup to configure the upload command and the URL.
+Edit two lines in ssup to configure the upload command and the URL.
 (This is only necessary before the first time you use it, or when the upload or URL info changes.)

+## Directions

-2. Take a screenshot with command+control+shift+4,so the screenshot is in the clipboard
+1. Take a screenshot with command+control+shift+4, so the screenshot is in the clipboard.

 2. Run ssup to upload the image in the clipboard.